LIKO-12/liko-12.github.io/docs/experimental/drawing-shapes.md

 sidebar_position: 1
 ---

-For drawing images into the screen using code.
+For drawing shapes into the screen using code.

 ---